 They may also leave foot tracks on the floor of your garden if you can make out the five toes on their hind legs and four on their front legs, as these are smart creatures.

-Read more : Garden of the Gods
+Read more : Lawn & Garden

 To keep rats out of your tomato garden, you can set rat traps around your garden in areas where you notice their excretions.
 Growing tomatoes in high plant cages are also an excellent way to keep rats out of your garden because the rats won’t be able to reach them.